wdv4758h/rustformat.info/README.md

 ## How to Contribute

-If you have another awesome example of what can be done with Python's formatters please create a new test-case in `tests/test_content.py` including a short info message about what is going on there as the docstring.
+If you have another awesome example of what can be done with Python's or Rust's formatters please create a new test-case in `tests/test_content.py` including a short info message about what is going on there as the docstring.

 Once you have that, simply open a pull-request!
-Please make sure that you code is PEP8-compliant (except for the line length).
+Please make sure that your Python code is PEP8-compliant (except for the line length).